LOADING ...

 When I'd get him up at time

-Well he'd played a lot of where
+Well he'd a lot of places where

 No fancy but he had him a gift

-For the kinds of songs sing
+For the kinds of he'd sing

 But you do you can to be a satisfied man

-Just to have your peace of
+Just to have your of mind

-Where the come on time
+the paychecks come on time

 And to share a or two

-And we sit swapping tales of
+And we sit tales of where

-We've been and we'd rather do
+We've been and what we'd do

 Well there's a of dangers